GPwER in MSK

 Over the last few years, the Faculty of Sport and Exercise Medicine UK has been working to better define, promote and protect GPs working in extended roles in MSK settings.

-We are excited to announce that after a successful pilot, we will be welcoming applications for GPwER in MSK Medicine accreditation in August 2025.
+We are excited to announce that after a successful pilot, we are welcoming applications for GPwER in MSK Medicine accreditation in 2026.

 Application